 Our scientists and doctors are involved in fertility research and development to make treatment more effective and safe.

-Areas of research over the past decade
+Areas of research in the past

 - Can we measure DNA in culture media as an alternative to embryo biopsy to screen for chromosome abnormalities?